 What was the most challenging part about writing this book?

 Having been an entrepreneur for two decades and an investor for about half that time, I assume that you have already figured out how to handle the challenges of the aforementioned domains.
-On being an author, how did you deal with writer’s block especially in while writing your last book?
+On being an author, how did you deal with writer’s block especially while writing this book?

 What I found most challenging while writing my last book was structuring it in a way that makes the most sense to my readers.
 There wasn’t much of writer’s block as I found that by sharing what I knew and was looking for as an investor, the book seamlessly took shape.
-I’d advise that writers stick to the main reason why they wanted to write a given book and there won’t be many problems.
+I’d advise that writers stick to the main reason why they wanted to write a book and focus on delivering as much value as possible.

 What do you love the most about being an author who writes about business?